2026 JEDI Symposium

 "You don't look like you're disabled," / "It was a low impact collision.
 You shouldn't be affected."
 These statements are made to people who have invisible disabilities.
 This workshop will explore traumatic brain injuries (TBI), their long-term effects, and how to support people who live with a TBI.
 Additionally, this workshop will explore micro-aggressions toward individuals who "don't look disabled" enough, and a trauma informed approach to supporting those with lived experience.

-I have an earned doctorate in education from Endicott College in Higher Education and Leadership.
-I have been an instructor both online and on ground at Middlesex Community College, Endicott College Van Loan School, Lasell University, Fitchburg State University and Bay State College.
-I currently teach online for Southern New Hampshire University.
-In addition to this, I am the Professional Development Coordinator for the New England College Personnel Association.
-My recent political interests include my position of elected town meeting member for Arlington, member of the equal opportunity committee in Arlington as well as member of the league for women voters of Arlington.
-I also have participated in many endeavors on capitol hill during representative meetings to voice concerns about the Medicare issues, opioid crisis and community impact.
+Dr. Samantha Dutra has an earned doctorate in education from Endicott College in Higher Education and Leadership.
+She has been an instructor both online and on ground at Middlesex Community College, Endicott College Van Loan School, Lasell University, Fitchburg State University, and Bay State College.
+She currently teaches online for Southern New Hampshire University.
+In addition to this, she is the Professional Development Coordinator for the New England College Personnel Association.
+Her recent political interests include her position as an elected town meeting member for Arlington, her service as a member of the equal opportunity committee in Arlington, as well as her membership in the League of Women Voters of Arlington.
+She has also participated in many endeavors on Capitol Hill during representative meetings to voice concerns about Medicare issues, the opioid crisis, and community impact.

-I have graduated with my Masters in Education, specializing in mental health and addictions counseling from Cambridge College.
-This educational preparation has enhanced the versed knowledge I acquired in my work experience.
-I have, conjointly, 20 years of experience in successfully counseling a versatile population, handling a case load of up to 100 clients, and in employee training and supervision - in both counseling and research environments.
-I had worked in an agency setting for over 10 years.
-I also provide the licensure supervision to those therapists working towards their licensure.
-In addition to this, I have been employed as an assistant faculty member for several years by Cambridge College, assisting the Chair of Human Services and Chair of Juvenile Justice.
-Currently, I am in private practice in Arlington, Massachusetts.
+She graduated with her Master’s in Education, specializing in mental health and addictions counseling, from Cambridge College.
+This educational preparation has enhanced the versed knowledge she acquired in her work experience.
+She has, conjointly, 20 years of experience successfully counseling a versatile population, handling a caseload of up to 100 clients, and providing employee training and supervision in both counseling and research environments.
+She worked in an agency setting for over 10 years.
+She also provides licensure supervision to therapists working toward their licensure.
+In addition, she has been employed as an assistant faculty member for several years by Cambridge College, assisting the Chair of Human Services and the Chair of Juvenile Justice.
+She is currently in private practice in Arlington, Massachusetts.

-Throughout my career, I have naturally sought out multiplying levels of responsibility, which harbored the advancement of my leadership skills.
-I was honored to be selected as a guest presenter to speak at the 21st annual conference with the Association for Nontraditional Students in Higher Education (ANTSHE) at Johnson Smith University in North Carolina.
-I was also selected to present my dissertation results at Harvard University for the International Journal of Arts and Sciences at their annual conference in May 2020.
-I also have had the liberty to train and supervise other employees in organizational/ customer service, counseling and research techniques.
-As a leader in many educational and professional roles, I direct both by example and by facilitating a desire to learn and establishing positive, respectively beneficial working relationships in the process.
-Additionally, I have been frequently recognized for producing work of top-notch quality, working effectively and efficiently within timelines - always with the goal of making a positive impact on the agency and its clients/consumers.
-A few of the institutions I have worked within include Boston Medical Center, Tufts Medical Center, Department of Mental Health and Department of Development Disabilities.
+Throughout her career, she has naturally sought out increasing levels of responsibility, which has further advanced her leadership skills.
+She was honored to be selected as a guest presenter at the 21st annual conference of the Association for Nontraditional Students in Higher Education (ANTSHE) at Johnson Smith University in North Carolina.
+She was also selected to present her dissertation results at Harvard University for the International Journal of Arts and Sciences at their annual conference in May 2020.
+She has had the opportunity to train and supervise other employees in organizational and customer service strategies, counseling, and research techniques.
+As a leader in many educational and professional roles, she directs both by example and by fostering a desire to learn while establishing positive, mutually beneficial working relationships.
+Additionally, she has been frequently recognized for producing top-notch work, performing effectively and efficiently within timelines—always with the goal of making a positive impact on the agency and its clients and consumers.
+A few of the institutions she has worked within include Boston Medical Center, Tufts Medical Center, the Department of Mental Health, and the Department of Developmental Disabilities.

-Gretchen Grappone (she/her/hers), LICSW, is a New York City-based training consultant and clinician specializing in structural change and she is guided by the important work of the Center for Institutional Courage and the Intersectionality Training Institute.
+Gretchen Grappone, LICSW (she/her/hers) is a New York City-based training consultant and clinician specializing in structural change and she is guided by the important work of the Center for Institutional Courage and the Intersectionality Training Institute.
 Over the past two decades she has worked in clinical, research, educational, and training settings and has always emphasized the importance of providing effective services for people with mental illness and substance use disorders through an intersectional lens.

 She has worked as a cognitive behavioral therapist and dialectical behavioral therapist at The Mental Health Center of Greater Manchester in NH, and as an implementation monitor and trainer for a national evidence-based practice implementation project at Dartmouth Psychiatric Research Center.
 She has facilitated intersectional stigmatization reduction trainings in a variety of healthcare settings in the United States and has served as a subject matter expert on stigma reduction, behavioral health, trauma-informed care, and vocational services interventions for grants funded by SAMHSA, the Endowment for Health, the Department of Veterans Affairs, American Medical Women’s Association, and Ryan White HIV funding.